CTSRD-CHERI/cheri-exercises/src/introduction/ccc.md

 ```
 and it can be used in place of your compiler.

-For the exercises in this book you will use either the `riscv64` and `riscv64-purecap` architectures or the `morello` and `morello-purecap` architectures.
+For the exercises in this book you will use either the `riscv64` and `riscv64-purecap` architectures or the `aarch64` and `morello-purecap` architectures.

 If you have built a compiler and sysroot using `cheribuild` in the default location (`~/cheri`) then it should work out of the box.
 If you've configured a different location you must set the `CHERIBUILD_SDK` environment variable to point to to the location of your SDK.
 Alternatively, you can set the `CLANG` and `SYSROOT` variables to point to the respective locations or your pre-built compiler and sysroot.
 ```sh